AWS Database Blog

-September 2022: This post was reviewed for messaging and accuracy.
+September 2022: This post was reviewed for accuracy.

 PostgreSQL is one of the most popular open-source relational database systems.
 With more than 30 years of development work, PostgreSQL has proven to be a highly reliable and robust database that can handle a large number of complicated data workloads.
 PostgreSQL is considered to be the primary open-source database choice when migrating from commercial databases such as Oracle.
 Amazon Web Services (AWS) provides two managed PostgreSQL options: Amazon Relational Database Service (Amazon RDS) for PostgreSQL and Amazon Aurora PostgreSQL.
 In this post, I talk about some of the best practices for managing users and roles in PostgreSQL.

 With PostgreSQL, you can create users and roles with granular access permissions.
 The new user or role must be selectively granted the required permissions for each database object.
 This gives a lot of power to the end user, but at the same time, it makes the process of creating users and roles with the correct permissions potentially complicated.

 PostgreSQL lets you grant permissions directly to the database users.
 However, as a good practice, it is recommended that you create multiple roles with specific sets of permissions based on application and access requirements.
 Then assign the appropriate role to each user.
 The roles should be used to enforce a least privilege model for accessing database objects.
 The master user that is created during Amazon RDS and Aurora PostgreSQL instance creation should be used only for database administration tasks like creating other users, roles, and databases.
 The master user should never be used by the application.